open-rpa/examples-files/nodered-puppeteer-image-search/README.md

 Enable function external modules install node-red-contrib-image-output
 Then import image_search.json
-Click inject and enjoy the cute kitten picture
+Click one of the inject buttons and enjoy the cute kitten picture

 ![puppeteer](puppeteer.png)